 Amazing ammonite frames.
 Ammonites survived several major extinctions, the closest living relatives are the cuttlefishes, octopi and squids, they are a crustacean, a mollusc and the last remaining group of ammonites died out around the KT boundary some 65 to 64 million years ago.
 We do not know for sure how long ammonites lived, some speculate as much as 50 to 60 years or more.

 Seriously Spinosaurus.
-Scientist now know Spinosaurus was much larger than T.Rex and a more fierce predator or scavenger.
+Scientist now knows Spinosaurus was much larger than T.Rex and a more fierce predator or scavenger.
 Bulkier at around 20 tonnes and longer up to 60 feet, with long (over 1-2m), jaws full of vicious teeth, the dinosaur was first discovered in Egypt at the beginning of the 20 century.
-The valuable skeleton and bones were destroyed in bombing raids in WWII and not until the late 20th Century, when Paul Sereno brought back bones from North Africa, was it that a Spinosaurus skeleton was rebuilt and displayed giving us valuable information about its reign in the cretaceous period as a top predator.
+The valuable skeleton and bones were destroyed in bombing raids in WWII and not until the late 20th Century when Paul Sereno brought backbones from North Africa, was it that a Spinosaurus skeleton was rebuilt and displayed giving us valuable information about its reign in the cretaceous period as a top predator.

 What other fossils would you like to see in frames, let us know and you could be the lucky recipient that receives one completely free.